jeromeof/pywiim/docs/README.md

 ## Contributing to Documentation

 When adding new documentation:
-1. Determine the appropriate category (user/design/development/integration/working)
+1. Determine the appropriate category (user/design/development/integration)
 2. Follow existing documentation style
 3. Update this README if adding new major sections
-4. Move temporary analysis to `working/` directory
-5. Follow naming conventions: Use UPPER_SNAKE_CASE for file names
+4. Follow naming conventions: Use UPPER_SNAKE_CASE for file names

 ## Documentation Organization